 Task killer apps

 Check for an app that functions as a task manager for the phone/tablet.
+(It might also be called a battery saver.)
 Such apps seek to optimize your device by “killing” (forcibly closing) other apps; they often include a battery saving function.
 When they are not configured, such an app can cause gaps in Covenant Eyes’ reporting.
 You should disable/remove any app that falls into this category.
 Realistically, due to improvements in technology, such apps are not necessary in the way that they once were.

 If you’re still having trouble with the Covenant Eyes app for Android, then please contact our Customer Service team via chat, phone (989.720.8000) or email (email@example.com).